rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 The stripes behind the selected tab mark a pre-release build, and the app icon wears the same pattern.
-Development builds of 2.0 get them too, and the stripes come off in the final release.
+Development builds of 2.0 get them too, and the stripes will come off in the final 2.0.0 release.

 ## What's in it